Medicare Part C - Medicare Advantage

 Usually.
 Some Medicare Advantage plans have a $0 premium while others have a monthly premium cost in addition to the Part B premium.

-(The standard monthly premium amount for Part B in 2019 is $135.50, but this can be greater if you have a high income.
-Most people who receive Social Security benefits will pay a lower amount of $109, on average).
+(The standard monthly premium amount for Part B in 2020 is $144.60, but this can be greater if you have a high income.
+Most people who receive Social Security benefits will pay a lower amount).

 What are the out-of-pocket costs (deductible, coinsurance) for Part C?